Connectivity is a defining feature of modern economies as global communities, economies and countries become closely linked.

 Dublin Airport

 Dublin is home to Ireland’s busiest airport, which is easily accessible by road from the city centre.
-As of 2023, Dublin Airport was one of the top 15 in Europe for both direct and hub connectivity.
+Dublin Airport ranks among the top 20 in Europe for both direct and hub connectivity.

 43 airlines continue to connect the city to over 190 destinations in 40 countries across four continents.
-In the process, it handles around 30 million passengers in a normal year.
+In the process, it handles over 30 million passengers a year.

 The US Pre-Clearance facilities at Dublin and Shannon Airport in Clare are the only ones of their kind in Europe.
 It makes travel to the USA as stress-free and straightforward as possible.